 Every newsletter, we showcase how a reader is using AI to work smarter, save time, or make life easier.

-Today’s workflow comes from reader Courtney P. in Sylvan Lake, MI:
+Today’s workflow comes from reader Pradeep A. in Washington, DC:

 How do you use AI?
 Tell us here.